-|One of more than a hundred field trips by the GemHunter (Dan Hausel) to educate prospectors and geologists on how |
+|One of many field trips offered to the public to aid and educate prospectors and geologists on where |

 |Part of the more than 13,000 carats of peridot gemstones|

-|Wyoming Geologist, W. Dan Hausel (aka GemHunter) searching for diamonds and colored gemstones in the Leucite Hills|
+|Geologist, W. Dan Hausel (aka GemHunter) searching for diamonds and colored gemstones in the Leucite Hills in 1997. |